jiangts/bible-reflections/_posts/2020-11-24-words-of-jesus.md

 ---
-layout: page
+layout: post
-title: About
-permalink: /about/
+title:  Words of Jesus Devotional Study
+categories: [words-of-jesus]
+excerpt:
 ---

-## Words of Jesus Devotional Study

-This is a devotional study that I'm doing on the life and words of Jesus.
+This is the start to a devotional study that I'm doing on the life and words of Jesus.

 I'm not following a devotional book or guide for this study: just using a NASB study Bible, an NIV study Bible and their various study helps, and Vine's expository dictionary for reference.
 And most importantly, praying that each time I open Scripture the Spirit would open my heart to truly hear His words to me.